Film/Television Production

 Credits 3

-This is an intermediate course that focuses on aesthetics and styles while gaining extensive hands-on experience with cinematography equipment.
+This is an intermediate course that focuses on aesthetics and styles while gaining extensive hands- on experience with cinematography equipment.
 It provides practical applications of motion picture photography through lighting, exposure and selection techniques.
-Demonstrations and exercises will form elements of this course and students will serve in a variety of crew positions for their colleague’s production.
+Demonstrations and exercises form elements of this course, and students serve in a variety of crew positions for their colleague’s production.

 FT 387: Advanced Editing